Reflecting on Peace Practice

 Launched in 1999, the Reflecting on Peace Practice Program (RPP) offered practical answers to the program’s core questions about effectiveness in the peacebuilding field.
 At its heart, RPP is about questioning assumptions, coupling analysis to everyday work, and demanding that we work toward a concept of peace that is greater than the success of individual programs.

-The experience and lessons gained through the years of RPP’s operation are the foundation of CDA’s Peacebuilding Effectiveness practice area, and CDA continues to promote learning in this field, both through advisory services and through ongoing collaborative learning efforts.
+The experience and lessons gained through the years of RPP’s operation are the foundation of CDA’s peacebuilding strategy.
+CDA continues to promote learning in this field through learning partnerships and ongoing collaborative learning efforts.

 - What works in peace programming?

 - What are the effective roles for “outsiders” in promoting peace?